Homework

 Policies

 - Extensions: Reserved for significant emergencies (major illness/injury).
 Minor issues (small illness/injury, travel, interviews, etc.) do not qualify for extensions.
 For non-emergency issues (especially those close to the deadline), extensions are generally not applicable.
 Instead, the late-submission days are available and should be used for such circumstances.
-If you believe you do qualify for an extension, make a private EdStem note indicating your request and how much work you have already completed.
+If you believe you do qualify for an extension, make a private Piazza note indicating your request and how much work you have already completed.
 Extensions will be declined if minimal prior work appears in your Git history.

 - Advice: The most consistent advice from successful students: start early and work consistently.